 The condensed interim consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") for interim information, specifically International Accounting Standards ("IAS") 34 - Interim Financial Reporting.
 In addition, the condensed interim consolidated financial statements have been prepared using interpretations issued by the International Financial Reporting Interpretation Committee ("IFRIC") and the same accounting policies and methods of their application as the most recent annual financial statements of the Company.
-These condensed interim consolidated financial statements do not include all disclosures normally provided in the annual financial statements and should be read in conjunction with the Company's audited financial statements for the year ended September 30, 2018.
+These condensed interim consolidated financial statements of the Company.
+These condensed interim consolidated financial statements for the year ended September 30, 2018.
 In management's opinion, all adjustments necessary for fair presentation have been included in these condensed interim consolidated financial statements.
 Interim results are not necessarily indicative of the results expected for the year ended September 30, 2019.